 Google has made provisions to ensure that a user can easily find out how much storage space they have.
 One can check their personal estimate tracker for information regarding how much storage is being consumed and how much is left.
 Based on your usage, Google also estimates how many months/years worth of storage will be available depending on your past and current usage of the cloud storage service.
 Here’s how to find how much storage is left in your Google Photos.

-Go to photos.google.com and click the Settings icon on the top-right portion of the page.
+Go to photos.google.com and click on the Cogwheel icon at the top-right corner.
 If you aren’t logged in then you may have to complete the login process before you get to this page.

 Once you’re in the Settings, click the Manage Storage option that will appear right at the beginning.